radius-project/docs/docs/content/operations/environments/_index.md

 weight: 20
 ---

 Radius environments are prepared "landing zones" for Radius applications.
-Applications depolyed to an environment will inherit the container runtime, configuration, and other settings from the environment.
+Applications deployed to an environment will inherit the container runtime, configuration, and other settings from the environment.
 Stay tuned for additional environment capabilities coming soon.

 ## Configuration